Halo 5: Guardians: Gameplay

 Halo 5: Guardians gameplay.
 The player character aims a Battle Rifle between two Promethean Soldiers.

 Halo 5: Guardians is a first-person shooter game.
-Players assume the role of powerful "Spartan" supersoldiers with a host of abilities, and use on a combination of guns, grenades, and melee attacks in story-based campaign and multiplayer modes.
+Players assume the role of powerful "Spartan" supersoldiers with a host of abilities, and use a combination of guns, grenades, and melee attacks in story-based campaign and multiplayer modes.
 Players can sprint indefinitely, as opposed to the sprint limits in previous games in the series, though their damage-absorbing shield will not recharge in multiplayer; at top speed, the player character can slide across the ground or charge into an enemy.
 A thruster pack allows for a speed boost or lateral movements, and players can clamber up ledges to reach higher ground.
 Every weapon can be aimed while zoomed in, similar to iron sights; sustaining fire will knock players out of the zoomed view.
 By zooming while airborne, players briefly hover; while aloft, players can target the ground for an area-of-effect attack.
-The game features new weapons, as well as returning ones with tweaked mechanics.
+A number of new weapons are also introduced in the game.

 The game's campaign mode casts the player in the roles of two protagonists, the Master Chief and Jameson Locke.
 Each character is accompanied by a persistent fireteam of non-player character Spartans—Blue Team for Chief, and Fireteam Osiris for Locke—who are present at all times.
 During cooperative play, other human players assume control of these Spartans, who each have different loadouts and attributes.
 Players can direct computer-controlled fireteam members via the d-pad to perform actions such as picking up a weapon, getting into a vehicle, or prioritizing a selected enemy.
 If a Spartan takes too much damage, they enter an incapacitated state, and can be revived by another fireteam member before dying.
 The game's difficulty scales to compensate for the number of human players.